gorillamoe/www.gorilla.moe/src/routes/(now)/now.md

 Here is a list of things I am currently working on or learning.

+## i3 to Sway Migration

+I am currently migrating from i3 to sway.

+Everything seems to work as I wish, except for the multi-touch gestures.

+I have to find a replacement for touchegg 😢.

 ## ZSH hacking

 I previously used `bash` as my shell, but I recently switched to `zsh`.